Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/apps/route/README.md

 - using route/create in YANG UI for testing
 - it provide api can add up fcs in list for representing ltp-path
 - after creating a ltp-path, it shows new ltp-path under "ltp-path" in YANG UI

+- delete path and FCs in Network Element using delete(vlanId)